-The Oxford AHSN region has identified 5 local challenges; Increasing out-of-hospital care, Redesigning and reducing pressure on hospital emergency services, Offering more personalised care, Digitally-enabled primary and outpatient care, Improving outcomes by population health initiatives.
+The Oxford AHSN region has identified five local challenges; Increasing out-of-hospital care, redesigning and reducing pressure on hospital emergency services, offering more personalised care, digitally-enabled primary and outpatient care, improving outcomes by population health initiatives.

 The Oxford Academic Health Science Network has extensive experience in real world evaluation projects, with the aim of gathering enough evidence to create a business case for these innovations.